 (1) Applicants must at least be in the second year of high school and be overseas compatriot or ethnic Chinese under 40 years of age.
 The age limit for female applicants who have children may be extended two years per child to a maximum of 45 years of age.
 Please attach supporting documents.

 (2) Applicants must be born overseas and must have received citizenship or permanent residency in a foreign country, or have obtained the Overseas Compatriot Identity Endorsement in their Republic of China passports..

 (3) Applicants must be in good health and be of good character without bad habits.

 (4) Applicants must be able to speak Mandarin and take notes in Chinese.

 Those who meet the above requirements may apply for recommendation.
 Selection will be based on personal merit and subject to quota restrictions.

 5. Recommendation units

-Applicants may be recommended by ROC (Taiwan) consular offices, representative offices, overseas compatriot organizations authorized by the Ministry of Foreign Affairs, the Overseas Community Affairs Council (OCAC) Culture Center, or recommendation units authorized by the OCAC.
+Applicants may be recommended by ROC embassies and missions, representative offices, overseas compatriot organizations authorized by the Ministry of Foreign Affairs, Culture Centers of TECO, or recommendation units authorized by the OCAC.

 (1) While in Taiwan, medical insurance, National Health Insurance, food, housing, training materials, airfare, and other miscellaneous expenses are the responsibility of the students.